Argentina at the 2026 Winter Olympics

-Argentina will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Argentina competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Franco Dal Farra & Francesca Baruzzi were the country's flagbearer during the opening ceremony.
+Meanwhile, Franco Dal Farra and Verónica María Ravenna were the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.